|

 rhythm.

-arrest or heart attack?
+Cardiac arrest or heart attack?
 AED's are used

 to treat cardiac arrest, which occurs when the heart's